Eagllus/html5_notification/README.md

 HTML5 Notification uses the [W3C Web Notification API](http://www.w3.org/TR/notifications/)<br />
 At the moment FireFox (v22 - beta) and Safari uses the current version of the W3C Notification.<br />
-Chrome still uses an older versie on webkitNotification.
+Chrome still uses an older version on webkitNotification.
 (Still working on this)<br />
 Internet Explorer (v11) will support Notification.
 (Still working on this)<br />

 Link for more information about browser support [click here](http://caniuse.com/notifications).